kaisewhite/CloudWatch-Synthetic-Canaries/README.md

 ## Prerequisites:

-install the AWS CDK Toolkit.
+Install the AWS CDK Toolkit.
 The toolkit is a command-line utility which allows you to work with CDK apps.

 Open a terminal session and run the following command: